 In this first part of the 1825th century, three projects paying homage to the genius of Riquet will see the light of day.
 It is that of 189, established by the family, which is chosen to honor the brilliant creator of the Canal du Midi: the obelisk of Naurouze (in Aude), the highest point of the Canal du Midi (XNUMX meters).

 This period will also see the construction of the canal lateral to the Garonne, linking Toulouse to Castets-en-Dorthe (Gironde) near Bordeaux, an extension of the Canal du Midi, which links Toulouse to the Mediterranean.
 Together they form the Canal des Deux-Mers between the Mediterranean and the Atlantic Ocean.
 It was inaugurated in 1856.

 Illustration: Personification of the connection of the two seas - Galerie des Glaces, Versailles

 THE TOUGH COMPETITION FROM THE RAILWAY

-Works such as those of Libron and the canal bridge in Béziers were built between 1854 and 1857 and it was in July 1858 that the Cie des Chemins de Fer du Midi took over the entire management of the Canal du Midi.
-The objective was clear: "get rid" of a competitor.
-It was therefore in an atmosphere of mistrust that the shareholders of the Cie du Midi were obliged to transfer the management of the construction to the Cie de Chemins de Fer du Midi, in the form of leasing and for a period of 40 years.
-Quite logically, goods and passengers would from then on be transported by train and no longer on the Canal du Midi.
+Works such as those of the Libron and the canal bridge in Béziers were built between 1854 and 1857 and it was in July 1858 that the Cie des Chemins de Fer du Midi took over the entire management of the Canal du Midi.
+Its goal is clear: to “get rid” of a competitor.
+It is therefore in a climate of mistrust that the shareholders of the Cie du Midi are obliged to transfer the management of the structure to the Cie de Chemins de Fer du Midi, in the form of a lease and for a period of 40 years.
+Quite logically, the transport of goods and passengers will now be done by train and no longer on the Canal du Midi.